CasualIntellectual/CasualIntellectual/README.md

 CS Student at the University of Waterloo
 ----------------------------------------

-I have been programming for throughout high school and university and have finished two video game projects using Python and Java.
+I have been programming throughout high school and university and have finished two video game projects using Python and Java.

 * 🌍  I'm based in Waterloo, Ontario
 * ✉️  You can contact me at [k37huang@uwaterloo.ca](mailto:k37huang@uwaterloo.ca)